-- Antidepressants: This medicine may be given to help improve your mood or behavior.
+- Antidepressants may be given to help improve your mood or behavior.
 Sometimes it is given only during the last 2 weeks of the menstrual cycle.
 Some vitamins, herbal supplements, or food supplements may interact with this medicine.
-Ask your caregiver before you take any supplements.
+Ask your healthcare provider before you take any supplements.

-- Birth control pills: If your PMS is severe, you may be given birth control pills.
-Birth control pills contain hormones that can help to improve your PMS symptoms.
+- Birth control pills may be given if your PMS is severe.
+Birth control pills contain hormones that can help to improve PMS symptoms.

-- Nutrition supplements: Your caregiver may suggest that you take calcium, magnesium, or other vitamins.
+- Nutrition supplements may be recommended, such as calcium, magnesium, or vitamins.
 These supplements may help to relieve your PMS symptoms.
-Talk to your caregiver before you take any supplements for PMS.
+Talk to your healthcare provider before you take any supplements for PMS.

 What lifestyle changes may help relieve PMS?

-- Exercise: Exercise may decrease stress and PMS symptoms and help you feel better.
-Get at least 2 hours and 30 minutes or more of physical activity each week, such as walking.
-Get 1 hour and 15 minutes of physical activity each week if the activity requires a higher level of effort, such as running.
+- Exercise as directed.
+Exercise may decrease stress and PMS symptoms and help you feel better.
+Get at least 150 minutes (2 hours and 30 minutes) of physical activity each week, such as walking.
 Do muscle strengthening activities at least 2 days a week.
 Spread physical activity throughout the week.
-Talk to your caregiver about the best exercise plan for you.
+Talk to your healthcare provider about the best exercise plan for you.

-- Get enough sleep: Most people need 6 to 8 hours.
-Ask your caregiver how many hours of sleep you should have.
+- Get enough sleep.
+Most people need 6 to 8 hours of sleep each night.
+Ask your healthcare provider how many hours of sleep you should have.
 To help you sleep better, avoid drinks that contain alcohol or caffeine in the late afternoon or evening.
 Avoid nicotine (tobacco products).
 Do not exercise within 3 hours of going to bed.